BilalM04/recipe-finder/README.md

 - **Database Integration:** Utilize MongoDB to securely store and retrieve recipes saved by authorized users.

+## User Authentication and Recipe Management

+The Recipe Finder web application provides a robust set of features for user authentication and recipe management, enhancing your overall experience.

+### User Authentication

+- **Login:** Users can securely log in to their accounts, ensuring a personalized experience tailored to their preferences.

+- **Sign Up:** New users can easily create accounts, gaining access to personalized features and recipe-saving capabilities.

+### Recipe Management

+- **Save Recipes:** Authenticated users have the ability to save their favorite recipes for easy access later.
+This feature enables a curated collection of personalized recipes.

+- **Delete Recipes:** Users can manage their saved recipes by deleting items from their collection.
+This flexibility ensures a tailored and clutter-free recipe library.

+These features, combined with the intuitive interface and recipe discovery capabilities, make the Recipe Finder a comprehensive solution for both discovering and managing your favorite recipes.

 ## Technologies Used

 - **Frontend:** React.js, CSS